Wer wird Millionär?

-Wer wird Millionär? is a German game show based on the original British format of Who Wants to Be a Millionaire?.
-It is shown on RTL on Mondays and Fridays at 20:15 (CET/CEST).
-It is hosted by Günther Jauch.
+Wer wird Millionär? is a German game show based on the original British format Who Wants to Be a Millionaire?.
+It is shown on RTL on Mondays at 20:15, hosted by Günther Jauch.
 The show has broadcast continuously since 3 September 1999 and is one of the longest running versions of Millionaire worldwide.

-The main goal of the show is to win €1 million (previously 1 million DM) by answering 15 multiple-choice questions correctly.
-If contestants get the fifth question correct, they will leave with at least €500.
-If they get the tenth question correct, they will leave with at least €16,000, unless they enabled the fourth 'lifeline' (added in 2007).
+The main goal of the show is to win €1 million (previously DM 1 million) by answering fifteen multiple-choice questions correctly.
+Contestants who answer the fifth question correctly are guaranteed to leave with at least €500 and those who answer the tenth question correctly with at least €16,000.
+Since 2007, contestants have had the option to use the 'Risk' format and replace the second safety net with a fourth lifeline.

 Contestants from outside Germany are able to participate if they speak German, with contestants from Austria and Switzerland among previous participants.